Franz Eisenach: Career

+In July 1944, Eisenach was given command of 4.
+Staffel of JG 54, succeeding Hauptmann Herbert Aloé who had been killed in action on 21 June.
+At the time, II.
+Gruppe of JG 54, to which his Staffel was subordinated, was based at Immola Airfield.
+On 10 June, Soviet forces had launched the Karelian offensive against Finland on the Karelian Isthmus as part of the Continuation War.
+In response to the Finnish ask for assistance, the Luftwaffe had formed Gefechtsverband Kuhlmey (Detachment Kuhlmey) on 12 June, named after Oberstleutnant Kurt Kuhlmey, the commander of Schlachtgeschwader 3 (SG 3—3rd Combat Wing).
+Gefechtsverband Kuhlmey was made up of the Stab and I. Gruppe of SG 3, I. Gruppe of Schlachtgeschwader 5 (SG 5—5th Combat Wing), elements of Nahaufklärungsgruppe 5, a reconnaissance unit, and II.
+Gruppe of JG 54.

 On 8 August 1944, Eisennach was appointed Gruppenkommandeur (group commander) on I. Gruppe of JG 54.
 He succeeded Hauptmann Horst Ademeit who was killed in action the day before.
+Command of 4.
+Staffel was then temporarily given to Leutnant Hermann Schleinhege before the Staffel was renamed 7.
+Staffel and command was given to Leutnant Gerhard Thyben in September.

 Soviet forces launched the Baltic Offensive on 14 September 1944.
 Thad day, Eisenach claimed his 100th victory on 14 September 1944 by shooting down an IL-2 Sturmovik.
 That day, he became an "ace-in-a-day" claiming nine aerial victories, include five Ilyushin Il-2 ground attach aircraft and four Petlyakov Pe-2 twin-engined dive bombers.
 He was the 90th Luftwaffe pilot to achieve the century mark.
 Eisenach was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 10 October for 107 aerial victories.